skpaik/kucse-b8-day-4/README.md

 2. Create a Python virtual environment inside the folder.
 3. Activate the virtual environment.
 4. Install **FastAPI** and required dependencies.
-5. Copy the provided code and run the project by following tutorials.
+5. Copy the tutorial code and run the project by following tutorials.

 #### **Endpoints to Implement**
 1. **`/learn` Endpoint** (POST Method)